luizfao/demo-pipeline-tkn/nexus/README.md

     podAnnotations: {}
 ```

-### If the pod doesn't come up, update the limitRange:
+### If the pod doesn't come up, update the limitRange OR just DELETE it:

 ```yaml
 kind: LimitRange